Dipika-ds/telecom-churn/README.md

 ---

+## 📊 Evaluation Metrics

+The model’s performance metrics are saved in `figures/metrics.json` for reproducibility.

+Accuracy: ~80%

+ROC‑AUC: ~0.82

+Churn Rate: ~26%

+These values confirm that the logistic regression model provides strong predictive power while remaining interpretable.

+---

 ## 💡 Business Recommendations
 - Offer loyalty discounts to month‑to‑month customers.
 - Provide onboarding support for new customers (short tenure).